 The school warned us of potential moose visits.
 And some claim there were bears too in the woods.
 Luckily all I saw was some animal poop during the daylight and from afar, one of my classmates across the river once on another hill during the whole solo trip.

 When we reconvened at the end of the three days, everyone was a little bit dishevelled, but obviously thoroughly enjoyed the experience.
 I couldn’t help but notice when we were returning the left-over food that I was probably the only one who ate almost all my bagels – like 12 of them when everyone probably ate just a couple.
 My ‘appetite’ apparent.

 The TMS experience was probably one of the most rich experiences I’ve had during my years in school.
 From there I continue my interest in food, produce, nature, earth.
 And since graduation, I follow the development of alternative schools as well as farming.
 Not your usual news-source, but this piece from Vanity Fair first shed light for me the state of industrial farming and food production.

 Food for thought

-What experiences as a student has made you the person you are today?
+What experiences in your formative years has made a deep impact on the person you are today?

 Picture credit: Milton Mountain School website